cysouw/graphicalgrammar/text/german.md

 The works of Herling and Becker proved enormously influential.
 In Germany, their ideas were further developed by Diesterweg (1830) and Lehmann (1833), initiating an important line of development that ultimately underlies almost all other approaches to graphical syntax.
 The only major independently developed tradition is the 19th century American school of sentence diagramming.
 Becker's ideas also entered the English grammatical tradition through Morell (1852) and Mason (1858), but unlike the German and the American tradition this line of development largely came to an end in the 20th century.

 ## Herling (1823) *Periodenbau der deutschen Sprache* {#sec:herling1823}

 Simon Heinrich Adolf Herling (1780-1849) was a teacher in Frankfurt am Main and founding member, and later main organiser, of the *Frankfurter Gelehrtenverein für deutsche Sprache*.
 His analysis of multi-clause sentences is widely considered foundational for the grammatical analysis of German.
 A wide-ranging appraisal of Herling's work can be found in Elmentaler [-@elmentaler1996].
 Herling is a close friend and colleague to Ferdinand Becker (see [@sec:becker1829]), who is also an active member of the *Frankfurter Gelehrtenverein*.
 A plan to write a joint grammar fell apart, indicating different opinions in their approach to grammatical analysis [@haselbach1966: 69].
 Their relation remains amicable, as indicated by the fact that the first part of Herling's *Syntax der deutschen Sprache* [@herling1830] is dedicated to Becker.

-Strictly speaking, the work of Herling does not include any graphical display of grammatical analysis.
+Strictly speaking, the major works of Herling do not include any graphical display of grammatical analysis.
 However, his work is still included here because he introduces some notation that will be expanded upon graphically by later authors, especially Lehmann (see [@sec:lehmann1833]) and Götzinger (see [@sec:götzinger1836]).
 Herling's notational framework is first introduced in the *Grundregeln des deutschen Stils oder der Periodenbau der deutschen Sprache.
 Ein Lehrbuch für den stilistischen Unterricht* [@herling1823], which later becomes the second part of *Die Syntax der deutschen Sprache* (second edition 1827, third edition 1832).

 In his book Herling analyses the different ways a *Periode* is constructed from multiple clauses.
 In a short note inserted in small font inside the main text, Herling proposes a special notation *um die Umformungen kürzer zu bezeichnen, und so leichter überschauen zu können* 'to succinctly mark the transformations and thus be able to survey them more easily' [@herling1823: 177].
-The usage of the term *Umformung* deserves it's own discussion, which will not be pursued here.
+Herling's usage of the term *Umformung* 'transformation' deserves it's own discussion, which will not be pursued here.
 The special notation is summarised slightly clearer in the second and third edition [e.g. @herling1832: 232, see also 177].
 The version from the third edition is shown here in the [@fig:herling1832_232], which can be translated as follows:

 > For the succinct marking of the sentences and their syntactic relationships may the following symbols be of use: *h* indicates grammatical main sentence; *b* adjective clause, *β*, when it is shortened; *a* adverbial clause, *α*, the same shortened; *s* nominal clause, *σ* the same shortened.
 The exponents, e.g. *a^2^* indicate the grammatical grade, to *h* e.g. *h^2^* the grade of the logical gradation; *h/2*, *h/3*, indicates that the main clause, or *a/2*, *a/3* that the adverbial clause is separated into two or three parts.
 The coefficients e.g. *2h* indicate the number of equivalent main clauses; with *a*, *b*, *s* their relationship to the main clauses, often their coordination. [@herling1832: 232]